huseinzol05/Tensorflow-JS-Projects/README.md

 1. Tensorboard-like histogram visualization on MNIST
 2. Decision boundaries for IRIS using PCA and SVD
 3. Linear, Polynomial, Ridge, Lasso and Elasticnet Regression
-4. Stock forecasting with distribution study
+4. Stock forecasting and investment simulation with distribution study

 ## Incoming models
 1. Realtime sentiment analysis